osl-incubator/makim/README.md

   tasks.
 - **Remote Execution:** Execute tasks on remote servers via SSH with flexible configurations.
+- **File Logging:** Log outputs to files with custom formatting and stream control.
 - **Validation:** Ensures `.makim.yaml` configurations are correct with schema validation.